Federal Work-Study Program

 Womens Law Caucus - Mary Jo Frug Grant

-The Womens Law Caucus offers the Mary Jo Frug Grant to 2-3 students who will be working the public interest field in an unpaid internship during the Summer Work-Study Program.
+The Womens Law Caucus offers the Mary Jo Frug Grant to a limited number of students who will be working the public interest field in an unpaid internship during the Summer Work-Study Program.
 Please contact the Office of Financial Aid or the Womens Law Caucus (via Twen on Westlaw) for more information about this grant.

 - Off-campus: $11.00/hr

 - Research Assistants, Law Clinic, and Library Assistants: $10.00/hr

 - Academic Year: starts first day of classes - August 2015

 - Summer: Beginning May 2016